-Dr. Anjalé Welton: The first question that I have for you is: If you could just talk a little bit more about what is the National Skills Coalition--what do they do?
 What are some supports and resources they provide, and what is the role that community colleges play in supporting the work of the National Skills Coalition?

-Amanda Bergson-Shilcock: National Skills Coalition was founded more than fifteen years ago by a coalition of advocates including community college leaders, workforce boards, adult educators from community-based non-profit organizations, business leaders, labor unions, [and] labor management partnerships--really a broad array of advocates.
-What they all have in common was the belief that access to high-quality education and training opportunities is important in helping individuals gain access to middle-skill jobs.
-Equally important is insuring that businesses have workers who are trained to meet the skill needs that actually exist in local communities.
-You can tell based on that description that community colleges sort of had a home in our work right from the very beginning, because of our focus on middle-skill jobs, jobs that require more than a high school diploma but not a four-year degree.
+Amanda Bergson-Shilcock: Community colleges sort of had a home in our work right from the very beginning, because of our focus on middle-skill jobs, jobs that require more than a high school diploma but not a 4-year degree.
 Throughout NSC's history, community colleges have really been a crucial part of our coalitions.
 We work primarily at the state and federal level as a policy advocacy organization.
 We are advancing strong policies.
 We are not ourselves providing direct services, although of course many of our thousands of members nationwide are serving students and adult learners directly.

-A couple of key things to know about how NSC approaches this work: The first is, we have a strong commitment to ensuring that voices in the field, people who are doing the work on the ground, are able to take their expertise and share it with policymakers and help inform policies that are being developed at the state and federal level.
+A couple of key things to know about how NSC approaches this work: We have a strong commitment to ensuring that voices in the field, people who are doing the work on the ground, are able to take their expertise and share it with policymakers and help inform policies that are being developed at the state and federal level.
 So from a community college perspective that is of course critically important, not just in terms of traditional higher ed., but also in terms of the workforce development side of the house and the noncredit side of the house, because we know that to create effective career pathways for adults, particularly those who have been marginalized for whatever reason, because of economic circumstances, because of disability, because of status as people who have criminal records, because of limited English proficiency, because of race or ethnicity, community colleges have long been absolutely crucial in providing those onramps, both to help people build their foundational skills in adult education and literacy in English language, but also in allowing them to gain access to opportunities to build higher-level academic skills and to acquire workplace-specific skills for particular industries or occupations.
-So, right from the get-go, community colleges have been part of the mix at National Skills Coalition, a part of our work.
+So, right from the get-go, community colleges have been part of the mix at NSC, a part of our work.

-Really, we work on a handful of fronts.
-We work around raising public awareness about the importance of these issues; we work on advancing strong public policies and developing public policy recommendations.
+The NSC works on a handful of fronts.
+We work to raise public awareness about the importance of these issues; we work to advance strong public policies; and we develop public policy recommendations.
 For example, we have a national advisory panel on skills equity that has a number of community college members.
-Those recommendations that are developed within our national advisory panel and vetted by our national advisory panel then go forward as part of our state and federal advocacy.
-The third area in which we work, in addition to the strategic communications and the public awareness piece, and then the policy development piece, is really mobilizing in support of a policy.
-Let's say a state coalition wanted to increase the amount of money devoted to adult education in their state budget, or let's say that a group of advocates wanted to advocate for a better stackable credential policy in their state, or a more job-driven financial aid policy, or a stronger integrated education and training policy such as the I-Best model; NSC provides support to those state coalitions as they identify who are the partners they need to have at the table.
-They figure out how to mobilize those partners, they figure out what policymakers and influencers they really want to target, and then they roll out their campaign.
+The recommendations that are developed within our national advisory panel and vetted by our national advisory panel then go forward as part of our state and federal advocacy.
+We also mobilize in support of policy.
+Let's say a state coalition wanted to increase the amount of money devoted to adult education in their state budget, or let's say that a group of advocates wanted to advocate for a better stackable credential